Thursday, December 30, 2010

 This was too good to pass up.
 Let me provide my executive summary of his key points (i.e., points that I find persuasive):

 6. Strategic thinking involves a lot more than thinking about war.
-Indeed, I suggest that it's all about energy.
+I suggest that it's all about energy.
 Not just oil, but money (fungible energy) and attention (human energy), but that's a whole different post.

-Anyway, I think that Barnett has made some very important points here.
+Barnett makes some important points here.

 Walt: Too Secure?
 A Message to the Senate